 Improve Development Quality

-When inviting people to learn a “complex” new technology, you’ll hardly get volunteers.
+“Complex” is often used to describe the Git version control system (VCS).
+At least compared to classic VCS’ like Subversion, Git does indeed have a steeper learning curve.When inviting people to learn a “complex” new technology, you’ll hardly get volunteers.
 But what if the technology could improve software quality and maybe even your own way of developing software?
 Git is such a technology for which investing time is worth it.
 Moreover, desktop clients such as Tower for Mac OS (disclaimer: this is the author’s product) and Tortoise Git for Windows make a lot of the tasks easier.

 Installation and Help

 If a recent version of Git is not installed on your machine, you can quickly and easily catch up by, for example, reading the instructions in Scott Chacon’s free eBook Pro Git.
 I’ll mention commands only briefly in this article.
-To get more detailed descriptions and parameter listings, you can use git help <command> in the command line or browse the GitRef online.
+To get more detailed descriptions and parameter listings, you can usegit help <command>

 Creating And Cloning Repositories

 Having a repository is the most basic requirement for working in Git.
-If there is not one for your current project or if you’re starting afresh, then create a new repository in the current location by executing git init in the command line.
-If a remote repository already exists on a server, then you can get it via git clone on your machine.
-You can learn more about git clone on the GitRef website.
+If there is not one for your current project or if you’re starting afresh, then create a new repository in the current location by executinggit init

 Committing Changes

 After working for some time, you’ll have a couple of new, deleted or modified files that you’ll want to save to your local repository as commits.
-As a first step, we’ll use git status to show us which changes we currently have in our working directory.
+As a first step, we’ll usegit status

 To add certain changes to the next commit, you have to explicitly add them to Git’s “staging area.”
-The command git add is used for this purpose.
-Let’s look at a concrete scenario:
+The command git add

 git add

 The paragraph that begins “Changes to be committed” lists all of the files that will be included in the next commit.
-The changes had to be added to the staging area via git add.
+The changes had to be added to the staging area viagit add

 The paragraph that begins “Changes not staged for commit” lists all of the files that have been changed but that have not been added to the staging area.
 Therefore, they won’t be included in our next commit but will remain simply as changes in our working directory.